Navigating the Reality Gap: On-Device Continual Adaptation of ASR for Clinical Telephony: Related Work

-\paragraph{The Gap:} Despite these capabilities, a ``usability gap'' exists between laboratory benchmarks and real-world deployment.
-Clinical ASR errors are particularly risky because they affect medically salient information such as dosages, negations, and symptom reporting \cite{finley2018automatic, shafran2003challenges}.
+Despite these capabilities, a usability gap exists between laboratory benchmarks and real-world deployment.
+Clinical ASR errors are particularly risky as they affect medically salient information such as dosages, negations, and symptom reporting \citep{finley2018automatic, shafran2020medical}.
 This is exacerbated in rural healthcare by noisy telephonic audio and diverse regional dialects.
-Recent large-scale efforts such as NIRANTAR \cite{javed2025nirantar} have begun characterizing these challenges across 22 Indian languages.
-We utilize the Gram Vaani ASR dataset \citep{bhanushali2022gramvaani} to represent these challenges; \citet{bhanushali2022gramvaani} highlight that standard models struggle to generalize to such 8kHz telephony audio without targeted adaptation.
+Recent efforts such as NIRANTAR \citep{javed2025nirantar} have begun characterizing these challenges across Indian languages, while regularizers like EWC have been used to mitigate regional ASR disparities \citep{trinh22_interspeech}.
+The Gram Vaani ASR dataset \citep{bhanushali2022gramvaani} represents a difficult domain for standard ASR systems.
+Such telephonic speech is typically band-limited (e.g., 8 kHz), creating a mismatch with standard ASR models trained on higher-quality audio.
+While signal-level enhancement strategies, such as bandwidth expansion and speech super-resolution \citep{lin2023noise, li2019speech}, offer an alternative by reconstructing high-frequency components, they can introduce additional computational overhead.
+Deploying a separate enhancement model alongside the ASR system adds overhead, limiting its use on resource-constrained devices.
+Furthermore, privacy constraints limit reliance on cloud-based services \citep{leroy2019federated}, preventing model improvement since data cannot leave the local environment.
+While n-gram language models can improve decoding accuracy, they do not address the underlying acoustic mismatch.